cfw-guide/dsi.cfw.guide/docs/faq.md

 Yes.
 If you did not install Unlaunch, your system will remain completely unmodified.
 If you *did* install Unlaunch, you may need to [configure Unlaunch](installing-unlaunch.html#section-iii-post-unlaunch-configuration) to automatically boot the original DSi Menu under specified conditions.

 ## The [Unlaunch page](https://problemkaputt.de/unlaunch.htm) says that version 2.0 is not known to be safe.
 Should I use a previous version instead?
-The Unlaunch page has not been updated since version 2.0 was released, which was over two years ago.
+The Unlaunch page has not been updated since version 2.0 was released in 2019.
 The vast majority of users experience no issues with this version, so it is considered safe.

 ## How do I run dumped DSiWare?